 Health and Care Professions Council (HCPC) registration number: PYL16731

 British Psychological Society number: 456173

 Jennifer is an independent Chartered Clinical Psychologist specialising in developmental disorders including Autism Spectrum Disorders and Learning Disabilities.
 She is a consultant for the National Autistic Society, assessing and diagnosing children, young people and adults.
-She has 15 years experience working in the NHS and with partner agencies such as Mencap.
+She has over 15 years experience working in the NHS and with partner agencies such as Mencap.
 Jennifer undertakes assessments, consultation, training and therapeutic work.
 She works across the lifespan with individuals and families who are experiencing mental health problems, relationship difficulties or difficulties within the environment, which may result in challenging behaviour or distress.
 Jennifer is an authorised user of the Diagnostic Interview Schedule for Social Communication Disorders (DISCO).
 She is also trained in using the Autism Diagnostic Observation Schedule (ADOS 2).
-She lectures at Canterbury Christ Church University and has supervised a number of doctoral research projects.
+She has also lectured at Canterbury Christ Church University and supervised a number of doctoral research projects.